-The California Breast Cancer Research Program (CBCRP), Commonweal and The Orange County Asian and Pacific Islander Community Alliance (OCAPICA) invite you to apply to QuickStart, an innovative three-month program that supports community-academic teams in conducting community based participatory research (CBPR) related to breast cancer.
+The California Breast Cancer Research Program (CBCRP), The Orange County Asian and Pacific Islander Community Alliance (OCAPICA), and Women of Color Breast Cancer Survivors' Support Project (WOC) invite you to apply to QuickStart, an innovative three-month program that supports community-academic teams in conducting community-partnered participatory research (CPPR) related to breast cancer.
 This is a rare opportunity to get technical assistance directly from a potential funder on a research proposal that you develop over the course of the program.
 Participants will be able to build their partnership and workshop a research idea through in-person and online sessions.
 QuickStart participants have a competitive edge when submitting research proposals.

-At the end of QuickStart CBPR teams will have:
+At the end of QuickStart CPPR teams will have: